CLEANing Cygnus A deep and fast with R2D2: Data Availability

 \section{Data Availability}

-The imaged observations of Cygnus~A were provided by the National Radio Astronomy Observatory (NRAO, Program code: 14B-336).
+R2D2 codes are available alongside the AIRI and uSARA codes in the \href{https://basp-group.github.io/BASPLib/}{BASPLib} code library on GitHub.
+BASPLib is developed and maintained by the Biomedical and Astronomical Signal Processing Laboratory (\href{https://basp.site.hw.ac.uk/}{BASP}).
+The VLA-trained R2D2 and R3D3 DNN series are available in the dataset \citet{r2d2dnns}.
+Cygnus~A reconstructions are available in FITS format in the dataset \citet{r2d2cyga}.
+Observations of Cygnus~A were provided by the National Radio Astronomy Observatory (NRAO; Program code: 14B-336).
 The self-calibrated data can be shared upon request to R. A. Perley (NRAO).
-All Cygnus~A reconstructions are available in FITS format from the research portal of Heriot-Watt University, with the digital object identifier \texttt{\href{https://researchportal.hw.ac.uk/en/datasets/when-r2d2-meets-cygnus-a}{10.17861/99b62a21-204d-4a54-89da-07d7f74be741}}.